HCL-TECH-SOFTWARE/connections-doc/v8-cr15/admin/install/cp_install_services_tasks.md

 ## Apply Pod security restrictions at the namespace level {#psa_namespace .section}

-!!! important

-      This step applies when installing on Kubernetes version 1.25.0 or higher.

-As PodSecurityPolicy was deprecated in Kubernetes v1.21, and removed from Kubernetes in v1.25, we are enforcing similar restrictions on Pods using Pod Security Admission.
-Kubernetes offers a built-in Pod Security admission controller to enforce the Pod Security Standards.
-We apply Pod security restrictions at the namespace level when pods are created using labels as below.
+Kubernetes uses Pod Security Admission to enforce Pod Security Standards.
+Pod security restrictions are applied at the namespace level by labeling the namespace when Pods are created.
+Apply the following Pod Security Standards to prevent known privilege escalations while allowing the default, minimally specified Pod configuration.

 ```bash
 kubectl label --overwrite ns connections \